Valley Forge Military Academy

-Valley Forge Military Academy (VFMA) is an all-male private college-preparatory boarding school and day school (grades 7–12) in Wayne, Pennsylvania.
-It follows in the traditional military school format with and specializes in student leadership.
+Valley Forge Military Academy (VFMA) was an all-male private college-preparatory boarding school and day school (grades 7–12) in Wayne, Pennsylvania.
+It followed in the traditional military school format with and specialized in student leadership.

-Until 2023, the Academy and Valley Forge Military College operated jointly as Valley Forge Military Academy and College, before separating into two institutions with independent governance.
+Until 2023, the academy and Valley Forge Military College operated jointly as Valley Forge Military Academy and College, before separating into two institutions with independent governance.

-On September 15, 2025, VFMA announced that it would close after the 2025-2026 academic year, citing rising costs and falling enrollment.
-The closure does not affect Valley Forge Military College, which will continue operating.
+On September 15, 2025, VFMA announced that it would close after the 2025–26 academic year, citing rising costs and falling enrollment.
+In November 2025, classes were ended for students in grades 7 to 11 with the senior class scheduled to graduate in May 2026.

+The closure does not affect Valley Forge Military College, which continues operating.

 The Corps of Cadets

 All VFMA Cadets join the student-run Corps of Cadets, an honor they earn by passing a board examination to earn a "capshield".
 Cadet uniforms are styled after the Royal Military Academy Sandhurst.
 The VFMA Regimental Sergeant Major, Drum Major and Field Music Drum Major wear the British Army Foot Guard uniform, including the red coat and bearskin.
 Cadet Senior Non-Commissioned Officers (NCOs) carry a British Army pace stick, modeled on those carried by British warrant officers.